RosencrantzArt/tiktaktoe/README.md

 Tested the code thrue Python Linter before submitt and found no errors.
 ![Python Linter](assets/images/pl.noerrorsfound.png)

+### Technologies Used
+Languages:

+Python

+Libraries:

+os - Provides a way of using operating system dependent functionality. sys - Provides access to some variables used or maintained by the Python interpreter and to functions that interact strongly with the interpreter.

+colorama - Cross-platform colored terminal text, used for printing colored text to the terminal.

+Deployment:
+Heroku

 ### Language Distribution
 * HTML
 * Python: